syncfusion-content/xamarin.ios-docs/xamarin-ios/SfDataGrid/Getting-Started.md

 ## Create a simple SfDataGrid

 This section explains how to create a SfDataGrid and configure it.
-The SfDataGrid control can be configured entirely in C# code.
+The SfDataGrid control can be configured entirely in C# code or via story board.
 This is how the final output will look like on iOS devices.

 ![](SfDataGrid_images/GettingStarted.png)